Episode 4

 Roberto: Yes.

-Panagiotis: You finish your studies and you face a dilemma of coming back or staying where you are, what leads you to decide to return?
+Panagiotis: You finish your studies and you face a dilemma to come back or stay where you are.
+What makes you decide to return?

 Panagiotis: Okay, we've realized that...

-Roberto: He was very good, and the amazing thing is, as we say, it didn’t start as a business idea, even back then we said it would be really cool if we could gather data and run some experiments to see if this technology could truly have an application in this industry.
+Roberto: He was very, very good and the great thing was that it started not as a business idea.
+But, at the time we said wow, it would be very cool if we could get data and actually run some experiments and see if this technology can really have some application in this industry.

-Konstantinos: So essentially we had a conversation about this problem.
-Back then, we weren’t discussing what we wanted to do with our lives, or what country we wanted to live in, but what I said was, I believe that if you put this into a different network, you could solve the problem.
-At the time, the best accuracy that the engineers working on this had achieved was around 15%, something like that.
-So I said, can you send it to me so I can give it a try?
-He sent it to me.
-I was on vacation in Paros at the time, and I had a Microsoft Surface, something like a tablet, and I tested it there.
-I saw that we were able to very quickly reduce the error to 5%, which has now dropped to 1%.
-So then we met again and said, okay, is anyone else doing this?
-The answer was no. At the time, I was thinking about what I wanted to do with artificial intelligence.
-Everyone was focused on the same areas—speech, language processing.
-I really liked the idea of applying it to something tangible in the real world.
-So slowly, we started with small steps, and eventually, we had to turn it into a company.
+Konstantinos: So basically, we had a conversation about this problem.
+We didn't discuss about our lives, what country we wanted to be in, but what I said is, I believe that if you put this on a different network, you can solve the problem.
+At the time, the best accuracy that all these engineers had achieved who were working on this, must have been like 15%, something like that.
+So I said can you give it to me so that I can have a go?
+He sent them to me.
+I was on holiday in Paros at the time.
+I had a microsoft surface, something like a tablet and I tried it on there and I saw that we're able to very quickly reduce it to 5% error, which has now become 1%.
+So then we met again and we said, okay, does anybody do that?
+And the answer was no. I was also thinking about what I wanted to do with artificial intelligence, everybody was doing the same thing, speech, language processing.
+I really liked the idea of applying it to something like that in the real world.
+So slowly, we started with small steps.
+At some point, we had to make it a company.

-Roberto: We didn’t know how this could become a company, but oil is expensive.
-We figured that knowing how much someone is consuming is important, so someone would be willing to pay for this service, and that’s how we began shaping the idea, and it became what it is today.
+Roberto: We don't know how this can be a company, but oil is expensive.
+We imagine that knowing how much one consumes is important so someone will want to pay for this service.
+And that's how we started forming the idea, and it became what it did afterwards.

-Konstantinos: A neural network is essentially a machine that can repeat something it has seen many times.
-So you have a physical system or some kind of function where you have an input and an output comes out.
-After seeing it thousands, millions, or billions of times, it can do it.
-For example, you go to the airport, put your passport into a machine, and it looks at it, checks your face, and says, yes, you’re the same person.
+Konstantinos: A neural network essentially is a machine that can repeat something it has seen many times.
+So you have some kind of physical system or a malfunction where you have input and output comes out.
+Looking at it a thousand, million, billion times that something has been done, then it can do it.
+For example, you go to the airport, you put your passport in this machine that looks at it, and it looks at your face and says, yes you are the same person.
 How does it do that?
-Did someone write code to go in and measure the size of your nose?
-No. The way it works is, they took millions of pairs of photos where in half it was the same person, and in the other half, different people.
-They trained the system, and now it knows how to find the same person when you give it a pair of images.
-So this technology, which is something very specific called a neural network, can be used for many different things.
-For example, ChatGPT, which we’re using now, is exactly the same thing.
-In other words, they fed it a huge volume of text with questions, answers of various kinds, and now it says, based on all the texts I’ve seen during my training...
+Has anyone gone in to write something?
+Do you go in, measure the size of the nose?
+No. The way it works is, they took millions of pairs of photos where in half of them it, was the same person and half were different people. they trained it, and then that's what it knows from now on.
+When you give it a pair, it finds the same person.
+So this technology, which is something very specific— which is called a neural network, can be used for very different things.
+For example, ChatGPT, which we use now, is the exact same thing.
+In other words, they’ve given it a huge volume of text with questions, answers, of various things anyway, and then it says that on the basis of all the texts that I have seen when I was trained.

-Konstantinos: Yes, what was the question, what was the answer, and within the new question that came to me, what is the answer?
-This, this is what it does.
+Konstantinos: What was the question, what is the answer in the new question that came to me, what is the answer, this, this is what it does.
 We do the same thing for ships.
-As strange as it may seem, it is exactly the same.
-It has seen hundreds of ships for years, every minute, what the weather is like, what the speed is, what the draft is, what the condition of the engine is exactly.
-So if I now take this ship, which is like this or like that, and put it in such weather at such speed, how much fuel will it consume?
+As strange as it may seem, it is exactly the same thing.
+You've seen hundreds of ships for years— every minute, what is the weather like, what is the speed, what is the draft, what is the exact condition of the engine?
+So if I now take this ship, which is like this or like that, I'm going to put it in such weather at such speed.
+How much fuel will it consume?

 Panagiotis: Why didn't someone else do it?
 What do you think puts you in a leading position?

 Konstantinos: They were very few.
-Now there are many, but we have gained an advantage because we believed in it early on.
+Now there are too many but now we have gained a lead that we believed in early on.

 Panagiotis: That plays a very big part in it, right.